The 'cheapest' consignment software is the program that costs the least over the time your business uses it.

 - Initial prices are lower.

-- Prices are not padded with prepayment for support so they are significantly lower than competing programs.
+- Prices are not packed with support prepays so they are significantly lower than competing programs.
 'What if' Wilson at consignpro quoted $395 for his software and $1,000 for support for the first year?
 Would you buy it?
 Maybe is $1,395 and "free support!" more palatable.?

 - Software vendors play word games trying to mask high costs with low entry fees.
 Liberty for example currently advertises 'free consignment software' when only the demo is free.
 They offer a longer demo period of 90 days hoping to get demo users 'locked in' eventually.